Almaluf/Almaluf/README.md

 - 👋 Hi, I’m @Almaluf
 - 👀 I’m interested in ...
-Python and cloud native apps / automations
+AI and cloud native apps / automations
 - 🌱 I’m currently learning ...
-Python, Infrastructure as Code and Diagrams as Code
+AI, Infrastructure as Code, Diagrams as Code
 - 💞️ I’m looking to collaborate on ...
 Interesting stuff :)
 - 📫 How to reach me ... try here